-- 12.1 In relation to each class of C Shares, the C Shares shall be sub-divided and converted into New Ordinary Shares at the Conversion Time in accordance with the provisions set out below. - 12.2 The Directors shall procure that: - (a) the Company (or its delegate) calculate, within two Business Days after the Calculation Time, the Conversion Ratio as at the Calculation Time and the number of New Ordinary Shares to which each holder of C Shares of that class shall be entitled on Conversion; and - (b) the Independent Accountants shall be requested to certify, within three Business Days after the Calculation Time, that such calculations: - (i) have been performed in accordance with the Articles; and - (ii) are arithmetically accurate, whereupon, subject to any proviso in the definition of Conversion Ratio above, such calculations shall become final and binding on the Company and all Members.
+- 12.1 In relation to each class of C Shares, the C Shares shall be and converted into New Ordinary Shares at the Conversion Time in accordance with the provisions set out below. - 12.2 The Directors shall procure that within 20 Business Days after the Calculation Time: - (a) the Administrator or, failing which, an independent accountant selected for the purpose by the Board, shall be requested to calculate the Conversion Ratio as at the Calculation Time and the number of New Ordinary Shares to which each holder of C Shares of the relevant class shall be entitled on Conversion; and - (b) the Auditor may, if the Directors consider it appropriate, be requested to certify whether such calculations have been performed in accordance with these Articles and are arithmetically accurate;

+whereupon, subject to the proviso in the definition of "Conversion Ratio", such calculations shall become final and binding on the Company and all Members.
+If the Auditor is unable to confirm the calculations of the Administrator or independent accountant, as described above, the Conversion shall not proceed.